Momentum-Team-15/momentum-team-15.github.io/technical-presentations.md

 Each student will give a short technical talk about a JavaScript project that they worked on during the previous weeks of the phase.

 The talk should be 4 minutes long.
-You'll be speaking to fellow students and instructors.
-You do not need slides or a script.
-Just be yourself and tell us about the code you wrote.
+You will record the screen and your talking along with it using a tool like [Loom](https://www.loom.com/download).
+It will be like a recorded version of the kind of presentation that group spokespeople gave on Monday, walking through code and talking about it.

 The goals of this presentation are: